DIY mini snow globe ornament. Learn how to make a mini snow globe ornament for your Christmas tree.

-I shared earlier this season my love for little bottle brush trees, so when I found these clear plastic old-fashioned Christmas light bulb ornaments at Jo-Ann’s, I knew they would be perfect for mini snow globes with tiny bottle brush trees.
+I recently shared my love for little bottle brush trees, so when I found these clear plastic old-fashioned Christmas light bulb ornaments at Jo-Ann’s, I knew they would be perfect for mini snow globes with tiny bottle brush trees.

-Here’s what you’ll need for this project (all these items found at Jo-Ann’s craft store):
+Here’s what you’ll need for this project (I found all these items at Jo-Ann’s craft store):

 - Martha Stewart course white glitter